sergio-dr/bgoptimizer/README.md

                         A mask can be defined by giving a (min, max) range (default: 0.001) -tM THRESHOLD_MAX, --threshold-max THRESHOLD_MAX
-                        A mask can be defined by giving a (min, max) range (default: 1.0) -m MASK, --mask MASK  Path to a mask file (grayscale) (default: None) -i INITIALIZER, --initializer INITIALIZER
+                        A mask can be defined by giving a (min, max) range (default: 1.0) -m MASK, --mask MASK  Path to a mask file (default: None) -i INITIALIZER, --initializer INITIALIZER
                         The spline fitting could be initialized with 'random' train points, or arranging them in a 'grid' (default: random)